 She is committed to helping athletes improve their game, building strength, and enhancing their overall athletic performance.

-Emma is returning to the softball field with a mission to share her expertise and experience with the next generation of players.
+Emma returned to the softball field in 2025 with a mission to share her expertise and experience with the next generation of players.
 She is excited to help young athletes grow, develop, and reach their full potential, while also ensuring they have fun and gain valuable life lessons through the game of softball.